Common Business Travel Problems and how we aim at bringing them to a solution.

 Business travel can have substantial repercussions on employee satisfaction and retention.
 According to a survey by GBTA, 49% of the respondents revealed that business travel experience influences their overall job satisfaction.
 Also, 83% of them stated that the quality of their business travel experience impacts their business results.
-These facts hold true for millennials too.
-Corporate travel not only prompts how employees feel about their job; it also drives them to make a decision, whether they take a job or not.
+These facts hold for millennials too.
+Corporate travel not only prompts how employees feel about their job; it also drives them to decide whether they take responsibility or not.
 50% of the employees’ state that a company’s travel policies are a crucial factor while considering a potential new employer.

 Business travel experience relies on several factors.
 The factors that can make or break a business travel experience range from how and what information is conveyed to travelers, company travel policy, processes, perks, and of course, technology.

-To comprehend what enhances the business travel experience, we need to identify what challenges business travelers usually face during their travel.
+To comprehend what enhances the business travel experience, we need to identify what are the problems faced by business travelers usually face during their travel.

 Safeguarding employee safety during corporate travel is the top concern for most companies regardless of the sector they operate in or the scale of their operations.
 Surging business travel volumes and transformations due to several factors like climatic changes, terrorist activities, natural disasters, political unrests, accidents, etc. have generated an immense need for companies to have a structured and comprehensive employee security program.